-- 3.1 Select at least 10 test sites within the lot under consideration using the stratified random number method for selection of a test site within a test area in accordance with Test Method AS 1289.1.4.2 (unless otherwise specified) (Note 7.1).
-Number each test site and any bias check test site consecutively in chronological order. - 3.2 At each test site, undertake the following: - 3.2.1 Measure the nuclear gauge wet density in accordance with Test Method N04, except that no asphalt density bias is applied.
+- 3.1 Select at least 10 test sites within the lot under consideration using random stratified sampling to determine sampling and test locations in accordance with the requirements of the specification, sampling plan or testing methodology as appropriate (Note 7.1).
+Number each test site and any bias check test site consecutively in chronological order. - 3.2 At each test site, undertake the following: - Measure the nuclear gauge wet density in accordance with Test Method N04, except that no 3.2.1 asphalt density bias is applied.
 For thin-layer gauges, the gauge layer thickness should be set to the nominal thickness of the layer.
-Record the measured density counts and wet density values to the nearest 0.001 t/m3, for both the 0° and 180° orientations. - 3.2.2 Obtain a 150 mm diameter core sample centrally within the site in accordance with Test Method AS 2891.1.2. - 3.2.3 Measure the compacted density of the core sample in accordance with Test Method AS/NZS 2891.9.2, Q306B or Q306C as appropriate (Note 7.2).
+Record the measured density counts and wet density values to the nearest 0.001 t/m3, for both the 0° and 180° orientations. - 3.2.2 Obtain a 150 mm diameter core sample centrally within the site in accordance with Test Method AS 2891.1.2. - 3.2.3 Measure the compacted density of the core sample in accordance with Test Method AS/NZS 2891.9.2 or Q306C as appropriate (Note 7.2).
 For stone mastic asphalt and open graded asphalt, determine the core sample compacted density in accordance with Test Method Q306C.
-For dense graded asphalt, the core sample may be tested in accordance with Test Method AS/NZS 2891.9.2 or Q306B rather than Test Method Q306C, provided that its air void content is not less than the minimum specified level.
+For dense graded asphalt, the core sample may be tested in accordance with Test Method AS/NZS 2891.9.2 rather than Test Method Q306C, provided that its air void content is not less than the minimum specified level.
 Use the same compacted density method for both the bias determination and bias checks.